Fargo Baseball Player Literally Thinks Umpires Are Trash - NewsBreak

 RELATED LOCAL CHANNELS

-Peyton Bowen, Notre Dame 5-star safety, breaks on ball perfectly for pick-6: Video
+Look: Peyton Bowen, Notre Dame 5-star safety, breaks on ball perfectly for pick-6

 Guyer High School (Texas) defensive back Peyton Bowen entered the season as a five-star prospect, rated the nation's No. 4 safety and No. 36 overall prospect.
 The Notre Dame pledge showed why almost immediately.
 In the second quarter of Guyer's 47-14 win over Rockwall Heath, Bowen beautifully ...